-Here is a few of the best core strength training exercises for beginners.
-This is an area which most runners neglect.
-If you have come of an injury now is a good time to get the body right for running again.
+Here are a few of the best core strength training exercises for beginners.
+This is an area that most runners neglect.
+If you have come off an injury now is a good time to get the body right for running again.

-Use your senses to feel where the muscles are working; if you feel tightness in the lower back, you have probably stretched to far, and will need to lower your back and stop arching.
-A tightness in the hamstrings often means you have fatigued your glutes (and the hamstrings have taken over).
+Use your senses to feel where the muscles are working; if you feel tightness in the lower back, you have probably stretched too far and will need to lower your back and stop arching.
+Tightness in the hamstrings often means you have fatigued your glutes (and the hamstrings have taken over).
 In this case, it is time for a break.

 Core Workouts For Runners of all Levels

 The Bicycle Crunch exercise is a more advanced form of the Leg-Raise Crunch.